pfalcon/ScratchABit/README.md

 * ~~Currently uses multiple files for "database", each storing particular type of information.
 Switch to a single YAML file instead?~~
 * Add color (low priority, (unbloated!) patches welcome).
-* Few important UI commands to implement yet for comfortable work.
+* ~~Few important UI commands to implement yet for comfortable work.~~ ( All the most important commands should be there, other functionality is expected to be implemented using plugins).
 * Offer to save DB on quit if modified.
 * Git integration for DB saving.
 * ~~Improve robustness (add exception handler at the main loop level, don't